scrtlabs/testnet-faucet/README.md

     secretcli keys add <name of the account> --keyring-backend=test
     ```

 4. Make sure the faucet account have funds.
-The faucet basically performs a `tx send` for every token request, so make sure the faucet account have enough tokens (more tokens could always be added by sending more funds to the faucet account).
+The faucet basically performs a `tx send` for every token request, so make sure the faucet account have enough tokens (more tokens could be added later by sending more funds to the faucet account).

 5. Copy the `.env` template to the `/frontend` directory
     ```